 14. Minimalist glamour design

 Some people think minimalist gardens are plain and boring, while others believe they are simple and stylish.
-In terms of practicality, minimalist gardens are ideal for family gardens.
+In terms of practicality, Tiny house garden minimalist are ideal for family gardens.
 They offer space that works for our lifestyles, taking inspiration from decluttered households.

 Take into account the fence’s style, material, and length.
 A wood fence feels more organic and robust than most metal fences, even though it requires some care.
 A horizontal run will provide the visitor with a pleasant, calming impression of being enclosed, similar to being hugged, while also keeping the eye moving throughout the area.
 A vertical run will cause the observer to look upward, which may be better if your space has a beautiful tree canopy, but it will not produce the same relaxing effect as a horizontal fence.
 Metal or polycarbonate panels are two other choices.
 The latter may evoke the image of a shoji screen, a style that is ideal for this type of garden.